speechdxteam/speechDx/README.md

 ## Site ID
 Site from which this particular audio clip has been obtained.
 SpeechDx has been working with the following Sites

--"Boston University ADRC 01"
+"Boston University ADRC 01"

--"Barcelona Brain Health Institute 03"
+"Barcelona Brain Health Institute 03"

--"BarcelonaBeta Brain Research Center 04"
+"BarcelonaBeta Brain Research Center 04"

--"Ace Alzheimer Center 05"
+"Ace Alzheimer Center 05"

--"Bogalusa Heart Study 06"
+"Bogalusa Heart Study 06"

--"Australian Imaging Biomarkers and Lifestyle Study"
+"Australian Imaging Biomarkers and Lifestyle Study"